Royal Grammar School, Newcastle upon Tyne: Buildings and grounds

 In 2005, the music and economics block was demolished.
 A new Performing Arts Centre and Modern Languages department was completed in September 2006.
 It includes a 300-seat auditorium, named the "Miller Theater" in memory of former headmaster James Miller, for school concerts and productions, a musical recital hall, a drama/dance studio, recording facilities, a band room, a percussion room, and a number of classrooms.

 A floodlit all-weather surface has been in use since January 2006, on land that once was part of the school field.
 Aside from the school field, which is primarily used for rugby union, the school also owns land in nearby Jesmond for sports use.
 This was given to the school in recompense for the land it lost when the flyover was created at the top of the school – eating into some of the land owned by the school.
 The school is also the landlords of Sutherland Park in Benton.
 Sutherland Park is named after Arthur Sutherland (1878–1883), who bought the grounds of Benton Lodge in 1925 for Novocastrians Rugby Football Club.
 The ground and clubhouse was sold to the school at a later date.
 The club was set up by former pupils of the school in 1899; many Old Novos still represent and play for the club to this day.
 The school has also recently agreed a 50-year lease of the County Cricket Ground on Osborne Avenue, Jesmond.

 In October 2015, the school was the team base for the Scottish national rugby union team during the 2015 Rugby World Cup.

 In October 2019 a new library, art facilities and pastoral care centre, was opened.
 In addition, the school also redeveloped the sixth form area, which opened in January 2020.

-School motto

-The school has the motto, Discendo duces (By learning you will lead).